aspose-words/Aspose-Words-Tutorials/words/hungarian/net/add-content-using-documentbuilder/move-to-bookmark-end/_index.md

 ### Töltse be a dokumentumot a projektbe

-Most pedig töltsük be ezt a dokumentumot a projektünkbe.
+Most töltsük be ezt a dokumentumot a projektünkbe.

 ```csharp
 // A dokumentumok könyvtárának elérési útja.